How Do Building Defects Impact Strata Insurance In Australia?

-What are common building defects?
+What are the most common building defects?

 Some examples of major defects could include: